SDeepak2001/AI_Agents/UNIT_1/LLMs.md

 # 📚 What are LLMs? 🤖

-In the previous section, we learned that each Agent needs an **AI Model at its core**, and that **LLMs (Large Language Models)** are the most common type of AI models for this purpose.
+Previously, we learned that each Agent needs an **AI Model at its core**, and that **LLMs (Large Language Models)** are the most common type of AI models for this purpose.

 Now, let’s dive into understanding what LLMs are and how they power AI Agents.